BITSS-OPA/opa-deworming/code/05_final_opa.md

 </details>
 <br>

 With complete subsidy, the costs of the intervention become the total direct costs of deworming each child (in USD).
 Most recent (2018) data from Evidence Action reveals this cost to be \$0.42 per year.
-Adjusting for purchasing power and inflation, we get a per capita cost of \$0.83.
+Adjusting for purchasing power and inflation, the report gets a per capita cost of \$0.83.
 Adding all indirect cost over an average 2.4 years of treatment, the average cost of deworming each child over the entire treatment period is $1.44.

 #### Indirect costs: additional years of education and its costs for government